by CrossFit Jaguar

 6) Coaching mid-WOD

-I know it’s tempting to correct an athlete’s technique during a WOD, but if it’s a flaw that can’t be corrected in 3-5 words, two cues maximum, leave it be.
+I know it’s tempting to correct an athlete’s technique during a WOD, but if it’s a flaw that can’t be corrected in 3-5 words (two cues maximum) leave it be until a break in the workout or the end of class.
 Breaking down the mechanics of the clean and jerk half way through Grace will ruin the workout for an athlete, they won’t be happy about it.
 Obviously as coaches we are responsible for enforcing movement standards and making sure athletes exhibit proper technique, but if the athlete’s form is breaking down to where you feel the need to stop their WOD and coach them, you probably should have scaled them down in the first place.

 7) MOST IMPORTANT: Study up